- Chart

 Reputation and Reliability

-VanEck is a well-established investment management firm with a long history of providing innovative and specialized ETFs.
-They are known for their expertise in thematic investing and niche asset classes, including emerging markets and commodities, and have a solid reputation for operational reliability.
+VanEck is a well-established global investment management firm with a long history of providing innovative exchange-traded products (ETFs).
+They are known for their expertise in niche and thematic investment strategies, including emerging markets, technology, and hard assets.
+Their reputation for product development and operational reliability is generally strong within the ETF industry.

 Management Expertise